Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “Impulse core is now engaged.
 All metrics green on our side.
 Actual, confirm order to begin Einstein-Rosen bridge formation!”

-*Radek turned instinctively toward the nearest hardline, but another voice broke through—the radar operator:*
+*Radek turned instinctively toward the nearest hardline, but another voice broke through—the telemetry  operator:*

 “Captain!
 Fifty-two bogeys on scope, they are all ORF.
 Orders, sir?”